Trial is Twisted’s testing framework. It provides a

 The golden rule is: If your tests call a function which returns a Deferred, your test should return a Deferred.

 It is common for tests to establish some kind of fail-safe timeout that will terminate the test in case something unexpected has happened and none of the normal test-failure paths are followed.
 This timeout puts an upper bound on the time that a test can consume, and prevents the entire test suite from stalling because of a single test.
-This is especially important for the Twisted test suite, because it is run automatically by the buildbot whenever changes are committed to the Subversion repository.
+This is especially important for the Twisted test suite, because it is run automatically by the buildbot whenever changes are committed to the Git repository.

 The way to do this in Trial is to set the